 Then, I laid out the remaining Flex Tubes from longest to shortest:

-Yes, the middle one needs a quick snip with a sharp tool to give us a pair of medium length tubes!
+Yes, the middle one needs a quick snip with a hobby knife (or other sharp tool) to give us a pair of medium length tubes!

 Moving on to the two pieces of Flex Tube 3 (51F that we cut in half above), I pushed the uncut ends into the next two holes as shown: